Home » Business Email Etiquette Articles » How to Apologize to Contacts if You are Hacked

 Your apology email will not include making excuses.
 You need to own this.

-Send out a simple email apology humbly stating you are sorry for any inconvenience caused.
-Then note the specific proper practices that are now in place to prevent this from happening again.
+Send out a simple email apology humbly stating you are sorry for any inconvenience.
+Then, note the specific proper practices that are now in place to prevent this from happening again.

 Next, you will want to invest in using an email service provider that ensures clean mails and delivery to send your notice.
 Examples are ConvertKit and AWeber.